preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 User types can be used when creating Omnia only users.
 It's also possible to create customized user profile cards can be created for a user type.

-If any user types has been set up thus far, they are listed here, for example:
+If any user types has been set up so far, they are listed here, for example:

 .. image:: user-management-types.png

 Use the dust bin to delete a user type, the pen to edit and the third icon to create a customized user profile card, if needed.

-These setting can be used when creatin a new user type:
+These settings can be used when creating a new user type:

 .. image:: user-management-types-settings.png